 The 2025 Action Team is a grassroots movement of more than 10,000 community-minded people working to save homeless pets where they live.
 Even during COVID-19, Action Team members across the country are helping animals and people in their communities.
 Learn more about how you can get involved in your community today.

 Updates on Best Friends Animal Sanctuary and Lifesaving Centers

-On a daily basis, we will be evaluating and communicating any adjustments to visitor and volunteer information for all Best Friends locations.
-To get the most up-to-date information on a specific location, please use the contact information here.
-And be sure to follow us on Facebook for additional updates.
+On a daily basis, we evaluate and communicate any adjustments to visitor and volunteer information for all Best Friends locations.
+To get the most up-to-date information on a specific location, please visit our COVID-19: Keeping You Safe page.